sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-okta-setup.rst

    :width: 60%

-.. note::  Make sure to change localhost to your domain name or your ip
+.. note::  Make sure to change localhost to your domain name or your ip, Where Fire is Running.